cbaeza/cha_io/README.md

 ## Carlos Baeza - carlos.baeza@posteo.de

 How to compile and run
-> mvn clean package tomcat7:run -pl :challenger-ionos -am
+> mvn clean package tomcat7:run -pl :challenger-ionos

 then send with a http client like Postman a http POST message to: